 Greed: Using free data automation tools

-There are a lot of data aggregation platforms out there, but they aren’t all the same.
+There are a lot of data aggregation tools out there, but they aren’t all the same.
 It may seem cost effective to find a free tool that will just gather your data in exchange of having access to it for market research purposes.

 Pride: Being afraid to switch.